Constraining anti-baryonic dark matter through correlated nucleon decay signatures: Introduction

 Baryon asymmetry and dark matter remain two of the most profound mysteries of our universe.
 While extensive cosmological evidence, such as the cosmic microwave background anisotropies and large-scale structure formation~\cite{Planck:2019nip, Migliaccio:2019gbz}, supports their existence, the underlying new physics continues to evade terrestrial experiments like XENONnT~\cite{aprile2023first}, LUX-ZEPLIN (LZ)~\cite{aalbers2023background}, KamLAND~\cite{KamLAND:2005pen}, Super-Kamiokande~\cite{Super-Kamiokande:2013rwg, abe2015search, abe2017search,takeuchi2020recent}, JUNO~\cite{JUNO:2024pur} and indirect searches for particle fluxes from galaxies~\cite{Fermi-LAT:2020pst}.
 Moreover, the observed baryon asymmetry is difficult to reconcile with Standard Model (SM) interactions, as electroweak baryogenesis requires additional CP violation and baryon number violation beyond the SM~\cite{morrissey2012electroweak}.

 In recent years, low-scale dark matter-induced baryon number violation~\cite{Kaplan:2009ag,Haba:2010bm,Davoudiasl:2010am,Davoudiasl:2011fj,petraki2013review,Huang:2013xfa,Arun:2022eqs,Akshay:2022vkb} has emerged as a compelling framework to bridge this gap against the backdrop of baryogenesis mechanisms involving high-scale interactions~\cite{Davidson:2008bu,Grossman:2018rdg}.
-Such frameworks often predict observable nucleon decay channels with new physics interactions of dark matter charged with anti-baryon number that allow for baryon number violation at experimentally accessible scales, unlike the severely restricted baryon number violation at Grand Unification scales.
-In these 'asymmetric' dark matter models, proton and neutron decay can be induced typically via non-renormalizable operators like,
+Such frameworks often predict observable induced nucleon decay channels with new physics interactions of dark matter charged with anti-baryon number that allow for baryon number violation at experimentally accessible scales, unlike the severely restricted baryon number violation at Grand Unification scales.
+In these "asymmetric" dark matter models, proton and neutron decay can be induced typically via non-renormalizable operators like,

 where $\Phi_i$ and $\Psi_i$ are dark sector scalar and fermionic fields, and $Q_l, L_l$ are left-handed SM doublets, while $u_r, d_r$ are right-handed SM singlets.
-The dark sector fields are Standard Model gauge singlets, however, they are charged under the baryon number, $U(1)_{B}$, carrying anti-baryonic charge.
+The dark sector fields are Standard Model gauge singlets, however, they are charged under the baryon number, $U(1)_{B}$, carrying anti-baryonic charge and/or under the Lepton number, $U(1)_{L}$, carrying anti-leptonic charge.
+In this work, the $U(1)_B$ and $U(1)_L$ groups are assumed to be gauged, and the associated anomalies are canceled either by a minimal expansion of the fermionic sector~\cite{FileviezPerez:2010gw,FileviezPerez:2024fzc} or by Green-Schwarz mechanism by including axion interactions~\cite{Green:1984sg,Anastasopoulos:2006cz,Coriano:2007fw}.
 Note that, above, we have considered only the minimal set of operators that preserve (violate) $B-L$ in the visible sector on the left (right).
-These operators induce decay channels like,

 Since the experiments that we are interested in, which constrain these processes strongly, are at low energies, the quark level operators are matched to the dimension-5 hadronic operators~\cite{Claudson:1981gh},